golemfactory/golem-architecture/arch-snapshot/arch.md

 ## Technical view - components
 This section describes key components of Golem Network, i.e. their responsibilities, interfaces and which other components they utilize.

+### Identity
+Identity is a unique identifier of a Node in the Golem Network which we use to name other nodes.
+This comes up in a number of cases:
+- Sending a message to a node on the Golem Network requires the identity, so e.g. broadcasting Offers requires first discovering some Nodes as identified by their Identities.
+- Documents such as Agreements, Invoices or DebitNotes refer to Nodes by their Identities.

+The identities are stored and managed by the Identity module in Yagna.
+It allows creation, deletion, exportion, importing and encrypting (locking) identities.
+If an identity is locked, it cannot be used until the user enters the password.

+### Identity Management
+- The identities are managed via CLI commands implemented by the Identity Module.
+- Exporting a locked identity requires it first be unlocked.
+- Identities are exported either as encrypted secrets in a JSON file or plaintext private key, the second of which is mostly recommended for testing.

+#### Cryptography
+Golem Network relies on ECDSA keypairs created with the secp256k1 elliptic curve, same as Ethereum.
+The first 20 bytes of the public key, encoded as a hex string form the Identity.
+This string is, in fact, exactly equivalent to the public address on Ethereum corresponding to the same private key.

+#### Signing
+The identity module implements message signing.
+It binds to the `Sign` message and signs arbitrary 32-byte messages as if they were Ethereum Transactions.
+Thanks to this the private key is never leaked out of the Identity module, which makes ensuring that it stays secure easier.

+#### Application Keys
+The identity module also manages Application Keys, multiple of which (or none) may correspond to a single Identity.
+An Application Key must be passed in headers of all REST API requests other than `/version/get`.
+This allows the port on which the REST API services are served to be exposed to the internet without the risk of a 3rd party misusing the Node.
+Additionally, this alllows implementation of a proper permission system where a single Golem Node instance is shared across a number of untrusted users in a manner in which they cannot harm each other or the Operator of the Node.

+The Application Key is also what determines which Identity is used in the case that multiple exist.

+#### Payments
+Identities and Accounts are currently the same thing.
+When an Identity is created, it can be used for Payments right away if it has sufficient funds.
+Holding an App Key corresponding to the Identity is all that is needed to use it for making transactions.

+A piece of relevant historical context is that Yagna once managed Accounts separately, the user had to run a specific CLI command to create an Account corresponding to a specific Identity with permissions to send or receive funds.
+The second one was mostly theoretical, as one cannot block others from sending them funds, but the first one was very real – unless the Account with the send-permission has been created manually, funds couldn't be expended from the Ethereum accounts corresponding to the given Identity.
+This however turned out to be more of a chore than a useful security mechanism, so Accounts became equivalent to Identities.

 ### Networking
 * how it works that two separate Yagnas can talk to each other